Help & Documentation

 ActionDirectionWhat Happens

-Import from XPMXPM → SGCreates a new SG entity from the XPM client via the sync path
+Import into SGXPM → SGCreates a new SG entity from the XPM client via the sync path

-Link EntitiesMapping onlyCreates an XPM mapping between existing SG entity and XPM client.
-Optionally adopts values from one side
+Link to ExistingMapping onlyCreates/updates an SG↔XPM mapping between an existing SG entity and XPM client

 Sync Both WaysBidirectionalImports the XPM entity and exports the matched SG entity — both end up in both systems

-Delete SGSG onlySoft-deletes the SG entity (with safety guards)
+Delete from SGSG onlySoft-deletes the SG entity (with safety guards)

 Relationship Actions